tanc7/EXOCET-AV-Evasion/README.md

 1. Windows users: <a href="https://golang.org/doc/install">Install Go Here</a>
 2. Linux users: run `sudo apt-get update && sudo apt-get install -y golang`
-3. You must install the memexec module, `go get github.com/amenzhinsky/go-memexec`
+3. You must install the EXOCET source files in golang `go get github.com/tanc7/EXOCET-AV-Evasion`
+4. Sub-requirements will also be downloaded and installed
+5. For Windows and Mac x64 Users, pre-compiled binaries are in the /bin folder

 ## To run it

-`go run EXOCET.go detectablemalware.exe outputmalware.go password123`, where password123 is your key.
-The longer and more random the key, the better it is able to evade detection from static binary analysis.
+`go run EXOCET.go detectablemalware.exe outputmalware.go`

+A key is automatically generated for you.

 For 64-bit Windows Targets...